vehicle-lang/vehicle/doc/source/language/network-declarations.rst

 Basics
 ------

-Networks are declared as follows using the `network` keyword:
+Networks are declared as follows using the :code:`network` keyword:

 .. code-block:: agda